Durev/Cheat_Sheets/Docker/README.md

-Though if you're using Linux Mint, you may have a little trouble with the Docker stable repository set up *(Install Docker CE > Install using the repository > Set up the repository > part 4)*, especially of you're not familiar with the parenting relations between the differents Ubuntu/Linux Mint releases. :penguin:
+Though if you're using Linux Mint, you may have a little trouble with the Docker stable repository set up *(Install Docker CE > Install using the repository > Set up the repository > part 4)*, especially if you're not familiar with the parenting relations between the different Ubuntu/Linux Mint releases. :penguin:

 As precised in the note, *"in a distribution like Linux Mint, you might need to change $(lsb_release -cs) to your parent Ubuntu distribution"*